sindresorhus/string-width/readme.md

 - [string-width-cli](https://github.com/sindresorhus/string-width-cli) - CLI for this module
 - [string-length](https://github.com/sindresorhus/string-length) - Get the real length of a string
 - [widest-line](https://github.com/sindresorhus/widest-line) - Get the visual width of the widest line in a string
+- [get-east-asian-width](https://github.com/sindresorhus/get-east-asian-width) - Determine the East Asian Width of a Unicode character